Written by Matthew O’Malley

 In an example of the nocebo effect, if a person strongly believes that a treatment for a health condition will not work, this belief has a detrimental effect on how well the treatment works.
 Studies have been conducted that demonstrate this to be true.
 In an example, a patient may be given a medication for blood pressure that has been proven effective but because they strongly believe it will not be helpful, the positive effects of this medication are minimized or nullified.

 Let’s look at this further and apply it to stuttering.
 The placebo effect and the nocebo effect have impact on the treatment of conditions that are very physically based.
 By this, I mean that the placebo effect can impact physical conditions of the internal organs which seemingly have little to do with the mind or psychology.
 The nocebo effect can do the same.
-This means that the reach of the mind’s beliefs can impact seemingly purely physical conditions.
+This means that the mind’s beliefs can impact seemingly purely physical conditions.

 Take that and apply it to a condition which has an abundance of evidence that it is intrinsically tied to the mind and psychology and it is reasonable to infer that the effects of placebo and nocebo would be significantly more powerful on a condition of this type.
 Stuttering is one such condition that has intrinsic and direct ties to the mind and psychology making placebo and nocebo effects likely much more powerful than their effects on “purely physical” conditions.